maestrooo/rich-text-field/README.md

 > ⚠️ This is **not** a general-purpose rich text editor.
 It is specifically designed for editing **Shopify metafields of type `rich_text_field`**, not for generating arbitrary HTML.

-> Since version 2, this libray uses [Polaris web components](https://shopify.dev/docs/api/app-home).
+> Since version 2, this library uses [Polaris Web Components](https://shopify.dev/docs/api/app-home).
+Please note that Polaris Web Components are not yet officially released, so you may encounter breaking changes.
+If you are still using the older Polaris React, consider sticking with version 1.

 <img width="604" alt="image" src="https://github.com/user-attachments/assets/e0ac6b15-61c9-4444-aef9-a7270d266199" />